osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

 We recommend you use `cp` or `rsync` to duplicate the data to the new locations.
 Your `$HOME` directory is still the primary location for jobs, so data you had in your old `$HOME` directory should likely just be copied to the new `$HOME`.

-The following rsync examples copies the all your data from the old access points (please replace `NN` with 04 or 05).
-$DATA is the new OSDF location.
-Run these on the new access point:
+For example, the following commands would copy all your data from your $HOME directory on one of login04 or login05 to your home directory on your new access point, and data from the old /public and /protected into the new OSDF location.
+In the commands, please replace `NN` with 04 or 05, and make sure you run the commands on the new access point.

 ```
 rsync -av /mnt/loginNN/home/$USER/. /home/$USER/.